aalfiann/fastify-boilerplate/readme.md

 - Admin Dashboard
 - Logout

+### Concepts
+Our goal is to create a web application that scales well (horizontal scale), strong in high traffic.

+- **Stateless**
+  Authentication is stateless with JWT Token, this is the important thing to achieve horizontal scale.
+- **No Cookie**
+  Session is saved to localStorage at client browser.
+- **Built-in API**
+  Server just render the page and using ajax to get data from API.
+- **MongoDB**
+  MongoDB is horizontal, scale-out architecture can support huge volumes of both data and traffic.

 ### Security
-- JWT Authentication
+- **JWT Authentication**
+  JWT Token is using RS256 with private and public key signature (required to use SSL).

-- Routes with schema validation
+- **Routes with schema validation**
+  Any payload send to the server is validated.

-- Safe from MongoDB Injection
+- **Safe from MongoDB Injection**
+  Any input data already validated by mongoose schemas.

+- **Safe from XSS**
+  Template engine and Reactive UI (Reef) has already encoded the markup.

-- Encoded markup to protect from XSS attack
+- **Safe from CSRF**
+  Any request in admin/user area is required token by JWT.

-- Error handler for 4xx and 5xx
+- **Error handler for 4xx and 5xx**
+  Any internal error is handled automatically by Fastify.

 ### Specs
 - Fastify v3